Quebec adjusting vaccine plan after Pfizer deliveries cut by half for next three weeks

 "Our teams are already working on establishing a new dose distribution schedule," Dubé wrote on Twitter at 6 p.m.
 Friday.
 "Details to come."

-En raison de la ⬇️ de la capacité de production de Pfizer, 86 775 des 176 475 doses qui étaient prévues d’ici le 8 fév ne pourront être livrées.
-Nos équipes travaillent déjà à établir une nouvelle planification de distribution des doses.
-Détails à venir. https://t.co/lNDBKwKPrT— Christian Dubé (@cdube_sante) January 15, 2021

-The temporary drop-off in supply is due to the fact that Pfizer is retrofitting its production plant in Europe in order to be able to manufacture more of the vaccine, the company announced today.
+The temporary supply drop comes after Pfizer decided to retrofit its production plant in Europe in order to be able to manufacture more of the vaccine.
+The decision was only announced today.

 It was already known that the situation would decrease Canada's overall supply by about 50 per cent in the next three weeks.
 However, it hadn't been announced whether all provinces would be affected equally.